 But this passage also says, “The witness of God is greater; for this is the witness of God.”
 It says the witness of God is of His Son.
 Correct?
 What is the witness of His Son?
 The witnesses that God saved us is that Jesus came by the Spirit, He came by the water of redemption, and He came by the blood on the Cross.
 And God witnesses that this is the way He saved us, and that we are His people because we believe in it.

 “He who believes in the Son of God has the witness in himself; he who does not believe God has made Him a liar, because he has not believed the testimony that God has given of His Son.”

 What would have happened if He had not been resurrected?
-How could He have testified for me in the grave?
-That is why He is my Savior.
+How could He have testified for us in the grave?
+That is why He is our Savior.
 This is what we believe.

 And just as He said, He saved us with His baptism and the blood.
 And because we believe, you and I are saved.
 The witness is in me and it is in you.
 The redeemed can never ignore the ‘water’ of His baptism.
 We never omit the things that He did to save us.

 “For thus it is fitting for us to fulfill all righteousness” (Matthew 3:15).
 We never deny that Jesus took away all our sins at the Jordan when He was baptized by John the Baptist.
 The redeemed can never deny the ‘water,’ the baptism of Jesus.

 Those Who Believe but Are Not Redeemed Deny To The End the Baptism of Jesus

 Who makes God a liar?